 Standard operating procedures (SOPs) were in place for the services provided and those examined had been reviewed within the past two years.
 There was a complaints procedure in place and staff were all clear on the processes they should follow if they received a complaint.
 The pharmacy team gathered feedback on an annual basis using Community Pharmacy Patient Questionnaires (CPPQs).
 A certificate of public liability and indemnity insurance was held electronically on the company's intranet and was valid and in date.

 Records of controlled drugs (CD) and patient returned controlled drugs were seen to be retained.
-The address that a CD was received from was often omitted from the records and there was some overwriting present in the register examined.
-A sample of Oxynorm 5mg capsules was checked for record accuracy and was seen to be correct.
+The address that a CD was received from was often omitted from the records.
+A sample of Palexia 50mg sustained release capsules was checked for record accuracy and this was seen as being correct at the time of the inspection.
 Controlled drug balances were checked weekly.
+Out of date CDs were separated from regular CD stock and labelled appropriately.

 The responsible pharmacist record was seen as being retained and the responsible pharmacist notice was displayed in pharmacy where patients could see it.
-The fridge temperatures were recorded daily and were in the 2 to 8 degrees Celsius range.
+The fridge temperatures were recorded daily and were always in the two to eight degrees Celsius range.
 Date checking was carried out in a manner which meant the whole pharmacy is date checked four times in a year and records of this were seen to be completed appropriately.
 Short dated stock was marked for with stickers.
-The private prescription, emergency supply and specials records were retained and were seen to be in order.